Creative Career & Business

 Much negotiation happens between designers and clients; discussing branding strategies requires strong communication skills.

-Talking about what should be done with somebody’s logo or website, who that person is, and what he wants from it requires good communicative abilities from both sides involved in such talks.
+Talking about what should be done with somebody’s logo or website, who that person is, and what they want from it requires strong communication skills from both sides.

 Sometimes, clients have outdated visions of things that no longer matter.
 Explaining this fact gently but firmly and offering an alternative idea might save the project’s future.